Fabrixa Integration API Reference

 https://api.fabrixa.com/v2/integration

-Ensure that all requests are made to this base URL, followed by the specific endpoint path you wish to access.
-This base URL is the foundation for interacting with the Fabrixa API, enabling the retrieval, creation, updating, or deletion of resources.
+Send all requests to this base URL followed by the specific endpoint path.
+The base URL is the foundation for interacting with the Fabrixa API - retrieving, creating, updating, or deleting resources.

 Authentication

-To access the Integration API, you'll need to authenticate your requests using both an Application Access Token and an Application Key.
-These should be provided as follows:
+To access the Integration API, authenticate your requests using both an Application Access Token and an Application Key:

 Authorization: Bearer APPLICATION_ACCESS_TOKEN